-1. Inspected procedures for the implementation of new releases of vendor supplied applications, and determined that they were documented and included requirements for testing, documentation, and authorization.
+1. Inspected procedures for the implementation of changes of vendor supplied applications, and determined that they were documented and included requirements for authorization, testing, and documentation.

 - 2. Inspected vendor maintenance support contracts for the InvestOne accounting system software and determined that the contracts existed and were current. - 3.
-For a selection of new InvestOne releases, inspected supporting documentation and determined the changes were tested, authorized, documented, and properly implemented. - 4.
-Inspected the listing of vendor software changes and enhancements and determined that there were no fix tapes installed into the production environment during the examination period. - 5.
-Inspected version control software access permissions and determined that access permissions to migrate changes to the production environment were restricted commensurate with job responsibilities.
+Inspected change management records for a new InvestOne release and determined that the release was tested, authorized, documented, and implemented. - 4.
+For a selection of smaller fixes implemented in the production environment, inspected corresponding change management records and determined that the fixes were tested, authorized, documented, and implemented. - 5.
+Inquired of management and inspected the system-generated access lists and job titles included in departmental staffing lists, and determined access permissions to migrate changes to the production environment were restricted to non-development personnel in ISS and commensurate with job responsibilities.